SOU L&N Clear Fork Branch track plan HO

 • Designed by Dan Bourque

 L&N LogoThe L&N’s Eastern Kentucky (EK) Division ran through the eastern Kentucky coal fields.
 It consisted of a long line between the L&N mainline and the heart of the EK at Hazard, Kentucky.
 From Hazard, lines went up a number of streams and hollers including the Carr Fork of the Kentucky River.
 The Carr Fork Branch served more than a dozen tipples in the several miles between Jeff, KY and Anco, KY.
-Defiance, KY was about halfway up the Carr Fork Branch.
-A … Read more
+Defiance, KY was about halfway up the Carr Fork Branch. … Read more

 C&O NYC Nicholas Fayette & Greenbriar Railroad, WV track plan N